bmds-researchsoftware/db-deidentify/README.md

       leave_null: true
 </pre>

-Each not-ignored top-level map must have the following key-value pairs
+Each field must define the following key-value pairs:
 * `name:` Any text you like to describe the field
 * `table:` The database table containing the field
 * `column:` The column containing the field